-Your coverage does not require you to get referrals from your PCP.
-However, you must get Prior Approval for certain services (see page 6).
+You do not need to select a Primary Care Provider (PCP) for this Plan.
+We encourage you to form a relationship with a Provider who will coordinate your care.
+Your coverage does not require you to get referrals.
+You must get Prior Approval for certain services (see page 6).
 For instance, if appropriate services are not available with a Network Provider, you must get Prior Approval.